samfitgen/trgen/docs/Olympic_Triathlon_Build-Mid_Volume.md

 **Description**:

 > 40min Easy-Moderate (RPE6) and randomly insert 8x30s bursts of high speed
-> (RPE9) over the course of your run with at least a minute's recovery between
+> (RPE9) over the course of your run with at least a minute of recovery between
 > each fluid, high-speed effort